-When to Visit Ocean Springs, MS
+When is the best time to visit Ocean Springs, MS?

 Ocean Springs is prone to extreme weather conditions, so you should consider the timing of your visit carefully.
 The storm season kicks off in late spring and ends in early fall.
 During this time, thunderstorms are common in the afternoons and evenings.
 The downpours rarely last long, but they can inconvenience tourists.
 Hurricanes are also common during this season, and that's to say nothing of the extremely high humidity and temperatures, especially in July and August.

 Winters are warmer than in other parts of the country, but the season is still too cold for swimming.
 Delay your visit until early spring, when you'll enjoy warm weather before heavy rains arrive.
 Expect highs in the early to mid-70s during March and April.